kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 and the muddied pouch is in intimate and stable contact with the leaf or other plant tissue.
 You also may want to learn the difference between hypostomatous and hyperstomatous leaves relative to the plant you use if you care to avoid blocking the gas- exchange stomata.
 Blocking the stoma with the electrode apparatus may generate yet another source of stress for the plant, thus
 I recommend stoma-blocking be minimized in terms of time and surface area.
+Nearby flourescent lighting and other high-harmonic and/or heavy electric loads may produce unwanted artifacting, so they are best kept away from.

 You'll have to rig some sort of pouch-holding device of your own design.
 Maybe a large non-conductive (plastic/wooden) easel could be used to support the pouch/electrode holders.
 Unless your plant has large leaves, you may find it difficult to place